Collins to play Swiatek in semi-finals

 - Alerts: Get tennis news sent to your phone

-Both women's semi-finals will be played in Thursday's evening session after organisers moved them to the primetime spot in a break of tradition.
+Both women's semi-finals will be played in Thursday's night session after organisers moved them to the primetime spot in a break of tradition.

 Australian world number one Ashleigh Barty takes on unseeded Madison Keys of the United States at 19:30 local time (08:30 GMT), with the match between Collins and Swiatek following.